 Are You Promoting Aggression?

-- Using Treats To Make Them Move: Friends and family come over to meet the newborn baby.
-They quickly find your dog laying next to the crib growling and showing teeth towards the non-pack members.
-You grab a treat, throw it in the other room to get the dog to leave.
+Using Treats To Make Them Move: Friends and family come over to meet the newborn baby.
+They quickly find your dog lying next to the crib growling and showing teeth towards the non-pack members.
+You grab a treat; throw it in the other room to get the dog to leave.
 Without realizing it, you’ve been rewarding the aggression for months and now your cute dog is a danger to others.

 Introducing Your Dog To Your Baby: